-Donated Materials, Services, and Assets

-Donated materials and equipment, if any, are reflected as contributions in the accompanying consolidated financial statements at their estimated values at the date of receipt.
+Donated Materials, Services, and Assets - Donated materials and equipment, if any, are reflected as contributions in the accompanying consolidated financial statements at their estimated values at the date of receipt.
 Contributions of donated services that create or enhance nonfinancial assets or that require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation, are recorded at their fair values in the period received.
-A number of unpaid volunteers have made significant contributions of their time to assist in fundraising and special projects.
-However, these services do not meet the requirements above and have not been recorded.